open-policy-agent/opa/docs/docs/policy-language.md

 ## Variables

 Variables are another kind of term in Rego.
-They appear in both the head and body of rules.
+They appear in both the <GlossaryTooltip term="rule-head">head</GlossaryTooltip> and <GlossaryTooltip term="rule-body">body</GlossaryTooltip> of rules.

 Variables appearing in the head of a rule can be thought of as input and output of the rule.
 Unlike many programming languages, where a variable is either an input or an output, in Rego a variable is simultaneously an input and an output.
 If a query supplies a value for a variable, that variable is an input, and if the query does not supply a value for a variable, that variable is an output.